yogyrahmawan/galeras/README.md

 ```
 ./galeras runwsserver --path "/Volumes/hdd storage/Users/yogydev/Development/projects/golang/src/github.com/yogyrahmawan/galeras/public"
 ```
+By default it will check using `galera-node-1` so make sure galera-node-1 is up

 #### open client
-you can open initial web client by open `localhost:3000` on your browser
+you can open initial web client by open `localhost:3000` on your browser.
+Note : you need to connect to the internet to run this client since the css and other packages are downloaded from the cloud.

-The dockerentrypoint is based mjstealey with modification.